swannodette/swannodette.github.com/_posts/2014-03-14-externs-got-you-down.md

 {% include JB/setup %}

-While ClojureScript's strategy of generating and leveraging code optimized for the [Google Closure Compiler](http://developers.google.com/closure/compiler/) has turned out to be great for managing production code size, sometimes you find yourself needing a great JavaScript library that simply does not play well with advanced compilation.
+While ClojureScript's strategy of generating and leveraging code optimized for the [Google Closure Compiler](http://developers.google.com/closure/compiler/) has turned out to be fantastic for managing production code size, sometimes you find yourself needing a great JavaScript library that simply does not play well with advanced compilation.
 Integrating these libraries is problematic because of the